kathalinne/Headstarter-Project1/README.md

 6. In terminal 2, run python file by runninh ``` python server.py ``` , then view page at given url
 7. In terminal 1, run ```npm start```
 8. App is now fully runnin! (notice commands given is for Windows)

+To end running app, simply CTRL-C for both terminals, then to deactivate virtual environment in Terminal 2, type in command ```deactivate```